Duke Energy Kentucky Solar Savings: Net Metering, Rates & Rebates (2026)

 Frequently Asked Questions

-The interconnection fee for Duke Energy Kentucky is approximately $50.
+Duke Energy Kentucky's interconnection fee is approximately $50, which is minimal for Kentucky.
 This is a one-time fee to connect your solar system to the grid.
+This minimal fee keeps your upfront solar costs lower.

 SolarSavingsAI Research Team